Table of Contents

 GenAI

-The GenAI Connector makes use of the OpenAI chat completion API.
-It will return at most one result.
+The GenAI Searchor uses the OpenAI chat completion API.
+It returns at most one result.

 The included SearchProvider is pre-configured with a "Tell me about: …" prompt.
-The GenAIQueryProcessor also contains other query options for using LLMs that follow the OpenAI standard.
+The GenAIQueryProcessor offers additional query options.

 {